-As you can see in the fake vs real Yeezy 500 images above, the counterfeit Yeezys have a much poorer reflectiveness on the 3M lines.
+The counterfeit Yeezys have a much poorer reflectiveness on the 3M lines.

 On the other hand, the authentic Yeezy 500 sneakers seem to have a more bright and more noticeable shining for the 3M reflective lines all around the Yeezys.

-So, the replica Yeezy 500 sneakers have a much fatter shape if you compare them to the retail Yeezys.
+The replica Yeezy 500 sneakers have a much fatter shape if you compare them to the retail Yeezys.

-Not only that, but the replica Yeezys seem wider than the authentic pairs, which the legit Yeezy 500 sneakers seem to be wider on the bottom and the top sides of the sneakers, and narrower in the middle of them.
+The legit Yeezy 500 sneakers seem to be wider on the bottom and the top sides of the sneakers, and narrower in the middle of them.

-There are situations where you may be unable to go through each detailed step explained above when you need to authenticate your Yeezy 500.
+There are situations, where you may be unable to go through each detailed step, explained above when you need to authenticate your Yeezy 500.

 That is why we have compiled this quick 60 seconds solution to authenticating your sneakers.
-Below are the top 7 indicators that can help you determine if you have a fake pair of sneakers or an original, Adidas-manufactured Yeezy 500.

 If you need help with the authentication of your Yeezy 500, we’ve got you covered.